Parents and supporters

 How much does it cost?

 We offer a range of accommodation to suit all needs and pockets.
-Our prices are determined by the policy that halls of residence should break even.

 Students living in halls are usually exempt from Council Tax.